Efficient quantum measurement of Pauli operators in the presence of finite sampling error: Collecting strategies

 Reflecting upon such examples and the nature of the square root function in the denominator of $\hat{R}$ leads us to propose a collecting algorithm that prioritises collecting Paulis with large coefficients.

-This algorithm, which we name \textsc{SORTED INSERTION}, can be described as follows.
+This algorithm, which we name \textsc{Sorted Insertion}, can be described as follows.
 Given an operator

 where $t$ is the total number of Pauli operators, the entire set $\{(a_{j}, P_{j})\}_{j=1}^{t}$ is sorted by the absolute value of coefficients $a_j$, so that $|a_{1}|\geq \dots \geq |a_{t}|$.
 Then, in the order $i=1,\dots t$, it is checked whether $P_{i}$ commutes with all elements in an existing collection.
 If it does, it is added to that collection.
 If not, a new collection is created and $P_{i}$ is inserted there.
-The collections are checked in order of their creation.
+The collections are checked in order of their creation\footnote{We note that other collection orderings could also be considered, for example, ordering the collections by their values of $\sum_{j=1}^{m_{i}} |a_{ij}|^{2}$, where the $a_{ij}$ are the coefficients of the Paulis contained in collection $i$ at the point of ordering.}.
 The collections formed are tracked and outputted at the end once the final $P_{t}$ has been inserted.

-\textsc{SORTED INSERTION} has worst-case complexity $O(nt^{2})$, where we recall that $n$ is the number of qubits.
+\textsc{Sorted Insertion} has worst-case complexity $O(nt^{2})$, where we recall that $n$ is the number of qubits.
 In contrast, greedy colouring algorithms, as implemented in Ref.~\cite{izmaylov2019_minclique}, require pre-generating the \textit{full} commutation graph which has complexity $\Theta(nt^{2})$ even in the best case.
 The colouring algorithms then run on this graph adding further complexity -- see Table~\ref{tab:complexity}.
-Therefore, \textsc{SORTED INSERTION} is always more efficient than greedy colouring algorithms, such as those we will compare it to in Sec.~\ref{sec:numerics}.
+Therefore, \textsc{Sorted Insertion} is at least as efficient as these greedy colouring algorithms.

+Note that \textsc{Sorted Insertion} is a heuristic algorithm for maximising $\hat{R}$.
+It works well in practice, as demonstrated by Table~\ref{tab:cliques} in Sec.~\ref{sec:numerics}, but may fail to output collections that actually maximise $\hat{R}$.
+In fact, it is unlikely we can go beyond heuristics as the problem of maximising $\hat{R}$ is NP-hard in general.
+We can show this by combining the reduction from \textsc{Min-Clique-Cover} in Ref.~\cite[Appendix~A]{gokhale2019_commute} with the NP-hardness of $|V|^{1-\epsilon}$-approximating the \textsc{Min-Clique-Cover}~\cite{zuckerman_2006}, where $|V|$ is the number of vertices and $\epsilon=0.5$.
+We appeal to the hardness of \emph{approximation} because, as we have stressed, maximising $\hat{R}$ is not the same as minimising the number of collections, which corresponds to minimising number of cliques in a cover.
+For a full proof, see Appendix~\ref{app:rhat_nphard}.